mythz/jquip/README.md

 ## Limitations

-Many corner cases we feel that are not likely to be hit in normal development have been intentionally stripped out, it's therefore possible for older browsers could experience some issues if you work in these edge cases.
-In addition to its fluent API, jQuery does a lot of sanitization and quarantine for edge cases in older browsers which makes it the safer but slower option.
+Many corner cases we feel that are not likely to be hit in normal development have been intentionally stripped out, it's therefore possible for older browsers to experience some issues if you code hits these edge cases.

+In addition to its fluent API, jQuery does **a lot** of cross-browser normalization as well as sanitization and quarantine for edge cases in older browsers which no doubt makes it a safer but slower option.

 Non supported examples: